Heart disease and intimacy

 If you are depressed, anxious, or afraid, medicine or talk therapy may help.
 Classes in lifestyle change, stress management, or therapy may help you, family members, and partners.

-If the problem is caused by side effects of medicine you are taking, that medicine may be adjusted, changed, or another medicine added.
+If the problem is caused by side effects of medicine you are taking, that medicine may be adjusted, changed, or another medicine may be added.

 When to Call the Doctor

-If you have new symptoms of heart trouble (see above) during sexual activity, stop the activity.
-Call your doctor for advice.
-If the symptoms do not go away within 5 - 10 minutes, call 911.
+If you have new symptoms of heart trouble during sexual activity, stop the activity.
+Call your health care provider for advice.
+If the symptoms do not go away within 5 to 10 minutes, call 911.

 Morrow DA, Boden WE.
-Stable ischemic heart disease In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
-Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 57.
+Stable ischemic heart.
+In: Mann DL, Zipes DP, Libby P, Bonow RO, Braunwald E, eds.
+Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine .
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 54.